frePPLe/frepple/doc/user-guide/examples/resource/resource-efficiency.rst

 The modeling outlined in this example applies only to situations where **the same efficiency factor is applicable for all operations** the resource can perform.
-When the **effiency varies by product**, you should use an alternate operation instead (see example on alternate operations).
+When the **effiency varies by product**, you should use an alternate operation instead (see example on `alternate operations <../../../user-guide/examples/operation/operation-alternate.php>`_).

 .. rubric:: Example

 `Check this feature on a live example <https://demo.frepple.com/resource-efficiency/data/input/resource/>`_

+:download:`Download an Excel spreadsheet with the data for this example<resource-efficiency.xlsx>`

 * "old machine" is slow and has 75% of efficiency.

 * "new machine" is fast and has 120% of efficiency.

-* machine park is the parent resource of both resources and will be used in `Operation Resources table <../../../user-guide/model-reference/operation-resources.php>`_.
+* machine park is the parent resource of both resources and will be used in `Operation Resources <../../../user-guide/model-reference/operation-resources.php>`_ table.

 .. image:: _images/resources.png
    :alt: old and new machine resources.